DIY hovercraft guide - BR6

 Add duct tape on the front of the flaps to make them a bit more aerodynamic.

-Using a rod of piano wire, pierce a hole on both sides in the last polypropylene channel of the motor support (one of the next pictures shows it a lot better).
+Using a rod of piano wire, pierce a hole on both sides in the last corrugated plastic channel of the motor support (one of the next pictures shows it a lot better).

 Set the spindles into the 10th channels from the front of the flaps, add a piece of lollipop stick and push everything into the motor support.
 Then, set the flaps synchronisator in the last channel of both flaps.